wangyan228/learngit/readme.txt

 third modified
 forth modified
 Creating a new branch is so quick.
-Creating a new branch is so so quick.
+Creating a new branch is so so quick and simple.